Published:

 Category:

-Suchi Saria, assistant professor in the Department of Computer Science and Research Director of the Malone Center for Engineering in Healthcare, has been named a 2018 Alfred P. Sloan Research Fellow in Computer Science.
+Suchi Saria, an assistant professor in the Department of Computer Science and the research director of the Malone Center for Engineering in Healthcare, has been named a 2018 Alfred P. Sloan Research Fellow in Computer Science.

 The Alfred P. Sloan Foundation awards 126 two-year fellowships each year to young researchers based on their potential to make substantial contributions to their fields and distinguished performance.